turbo-sim/turboflow/docs/source/tutorials/performance_prediction.rst

     solvers = tf.compute_performance(
         operation_points,
         config,
-        initial_guess=None,
         export_results=True,
         out_dir = "output",
         out_filename = None,
         stop_on_failure=False,
     )

-The **initial_guess** variable is used for the first operation point.
-If given, it must be a dictionary with the following keys:

-        - `enthalpy_loss_fractions`: a list of assumed fractions of enthalpy loss that occurs for each cascade.
-        - `eta_ts`: the assumed total-to-static efficiency.
-        - `eta_tt`: the assumed total-to-total efficiency.
-        - `Ma_crit`: the assumed critical mash number.

-Alternatively, it can be a comprehensive dictionary with the full set of initial guesses directly supplied to the solver.
-This requires careful attention to ensure the initial guess aligns with the entire configuration file, necessitating a thorough understanding of the various variables and setup.
-If an initial guess is not provided, a default guess will be used.
-For subsequent operation points, the function leverages the solution from the nearest previously computed operation point as the initial guess.
-This strategy is based on the heuristic that similar operation points tend to exhibit similar performance characteristics, thereby enhancing the speed and robustness of the convergence process.In cases where the solution fails to converge, a range of initial guesses is utilized to attempt alternative solutions.

 If **export_results** is set to True, the simulation data is exported as an Excel file.
 The file is saved either to a specified directory (**out_dir**) or to the default directory “output”.
 The default filename (**out_filename**) is `performance_analysis_{current_time}`,